ofrimasad/translated_qa/README.md

-# Two-step Approach for automatically translating span-dependent datasets - official repo
+# Automatic Translation of Span-Prediction Datasets - official repo

-This repo contains the Datasets reported in the paper and the code required to reproduce them.
+This repo contains the Datasets reported in the paper and the code required to reproduce them, as well as the code to generate a new dataset

 ## requirements